Total Distance: 7 km

 The trailhead is located at the southern end of Atlin Lake, in Sloko Inlet.
 It is within the Atlin/Áa Tlein Téix'i Park (BC Park).
-Access to the trailhead is by boat (motorboat, charter, kayak/canoe/packraft) or charter float plane.
+Access to the trailhead is by boat about 60 km down the lake from the Atlin boat launch (motorboat, charter, kayak/canoe/packraft) or charter float plane.
 See trailhead coordinates for location.
 You will want to ensure you have a good weather window for reaching the trailhead by boat, as this is a very large lake where weather can change quickly and large waves can slow progress and be dangerous.
 Research the route ahead of time, check weather and wind forecasts, and know where to safely harbour and wait out bad weather.
 There is a trail marker at the trailhead.

 From the trailhead, the trail goes into the conifer forest.
 It is easy to follow and may have a bit of deadfall along the trail to climb over or hike around.
 The elevation gain is gradual as you head up through the mostly balsam fir and lodgepole pine forest.
 You will pass a small lake to your right through the trees and then the trail will head a little steeper up to a rocky bluff overlooking another small lake.
 This lake lies right below the northern face of Mount Adams itself and is about 1.1 km from the trailhead.